 Exploring the best diving in Tenerife

-The Canary Islands are an archipelago which belongs to Spain, 100 km from the shores of Morroco.
+The Canary Islands are an archipelago that belongs to Spain, 100 km from the shores of Morroco.
 If culturally it belongs to Europe, geographically speaking the islands of the Atlantic Ocean are closer to Africa.
 There 7 main islands in the Canaries: Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro.
 Tenerife is the largest and the most populated island.

 If as a scuba diver, you are only into colourful coral reefs, Tenerife might disappoint you.
 However, don’t give up too fast.
 The reefs may only be rocks, dive sites feature impressive formations and abundant pelagic marine life.